Fleebee/javelin/ReadMe.md

 ## Aim

 Integrate Tauri and Github as a solution to specify the version update type - Major, Minor, Patch and update the version record before uploading the artfacts and updating the update manifest.
-An attempt to reduce the amount and location points of data entries and manual updates.
+Reduce the points of data entries and manual updates when using git to handle releases.

 ### The automated steps are: